Sar2580P/ChainMind-OS/README.md

 [![Product Name Screen Shot][product-screenshot]](images/home.png)

 The future of agents is here!
 Create your own agent and start your journey to the top.
+Join our hack event, where innovators and developers unite to create real-world blockchain solutions.
+Our agent-driven approach simplifies complex decentralized systems by integrating specialized expertise.
+This is a comprehensive solution for designing, developing, and deploying AI agents for blockchain use cases.
+It provides a suite of endpoints to manage AI agents, identify objectives, design workflows, generate codebases, and retrieve relevant data such as chat history and NFT market modeling.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>